spattisson/zaproxy/ApiPython.md

 # Use the line below if ZAP is not listening on port 8080, for example, if listening on port 8090
 # zap = ZAPv2(proxies={'http': 'http://127.0.0.1:8090', 'https': 'http://127.0.0.1:8090'})

+apikey = 'changeme' # Change to match the API key set in ZAP, or use None if the API key is disabled

 # do stuff
 print 'Accessing target %s' % target
 # try have a unique enough session...